What is Mental Health First Aid?

 MHANYS has been a leader in bringing Mental Health First Aid to New York State.
 Since 2010 MHANYS staff has been offering this program to New Yorkers throughout the state.
 MHANYS can also help you or your organization take the course, save a life, and strengthen your community.

-For more information about Mental Health First Aid,
+For more information or to schedule a Mental Health First Aid training,

 contact MHANYS: email firstname.lastname@example.org or call 518-434-0439.